-The Public Works Department is responsible for the implementation of environmental programs associated with solid waste and recycling, drinking water treatment, wastewater treatment, and stormwater quality.
+The Utilities Department is responsible for the implementation of environmental programs associated with solid waste and recycling, drinking water treatment, wastewater treatment, and stormwater quality.

 Water Treatment - The City of Sioux City operates and maintains the Zenith Water Treatment Plant and associated water storage and booster stations facilities.
 The Zenith plant is capable of treating 30 million gallons per day, with the peak day production at 28.5 million gallons, in the recent past.
 The average day demand for water is 13.75 million gallons per day.
 In December of 2011, a second treatment plant will be added to the water system which will be capable of producing an additional 10 million gallons per day.
 This new facility is being constructed in the Southbridge Industrial Park.